Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 We are grateful to Robin Kehr and Lorenz von Smekal for discussions on related topics during the course of this work.
-The authors acknowledge the use of High Performance Computing resources at the Institute of Mathematical Sciences.
+We acknowledge support from the Institute of Mathematical Sciences, and the computing time allocation at the Institute cluster.
+This research was supported in part by the International Centre for Theoretical Sciences (ICTS) for participating in the program $-$ Generalised symmetries and anomalies in quantum phases of matter 2026 (ICTS/GSYQM2026/01).
 Our GPU code is in part based on some of the publicly available QUDA~\cite{Clark:2009wm} and Grid Python Toolkit~\cite{GPT} libraries.